Jasmine Tea Benefits and How to Make It - Dr. Axe

 The study authors noted that green tea and its polyphenols can help prevent “periodontal and oral diseases due to their antioxidant, antimutagenic, antidiabetic, anti-inflammatory, antibacterial, antiviral, and above all, cancer-preventive properties.
 Drinking green tea at meals and at breaks is a relatively easy habit and can improve the oral health status.”

-9. Supports Brain Health
+9. Supports brain health

 The polyphenols in tea have been shown in studies to protect against Parkinson’s and Alzheimer’s.
 It’s believed theanine, caffeine and theaflavins in jasmine tea are big reasons why.
-These polyphenols have also been shown to help calm the mind and even promote better sleep in human and animal studies.

 Jasmine tea is also though to help mediate autophagy — which occurs during times of stress — due to its high levels of flavonoids.

-10. Easy to Add to Diet
+10. Easy to add to diet

-You can buy jasmine tea at your local grocer or specialty stores or order it online.
-It’s quick and easy to make — as any tea is — and tastes great.
 Whether you want a cup in the morning, with your breakfast or lunch, or in the afternoon for an energy boost, it’s simple to drink a cup any place and any time.

 How to Make It